-The Master of Science in Vocational Education and Training combines classroom-based tuition with accompanying self-study and a traineeship.
-As a part-time programme, it can be completed while working where a maximum level of employment of 60% is recommended.
+The Master of Science in Vocational Education and Training combines classroom-based teaching with accompanying self-study and a traineeship.
+As a part-time programme, it can be completed while working where we recommend a maximum level of employment of 60%.
 The degree programme runs every two years.
 Intermediate admission is possible.

 |No. of ECTS||120 ECTS|

 |Programme duration||6 semesters (part-time)|

 |Languages of teaching||German, French (and English)|